 Just remember to keep dried foodstuff away from water and moisture to keep them edible for a long time.
 Storing them in a cool place or freezer is even better since cold air is dry.
 If possible, keep them in airtight containers.
 To reduce contamination, do store dried items in small batches or individual servings.

-Why MRE’s is the ultimate survival food?
+Why MRE’s are the ultimate survival food.

-MRE’s are probably the best customized food in emergency situations.
+MRE’s are probably the best food in emergency situations.
 They are made to be easily prepared and eaten without cooking.
 It does not require refrigeration, and can be stored in bulk without spoiling for years.
 Each pack is dense in calories, so you will have more energy to work harder and do more things.

 Because they are made for soldiers in combat situations, MRE’s are practical and nourishing.
 They are sold in sealed packs, so there is no need to keep them in waterproof containers.
 There is no need to cook them beforehand, so MRE’s are ideal for emergencies.